 Every time they consider tackling a job they should automatically look at the mug and it will remind them to ask “Who should be doing this job?”

 In order to discover who the task belongs to we can consider the layers of the Yazoo Onion in turn.
+Each layer will help us to understand which tasks to delegate.

-3 - You + Others: Peeling back to this layer we’re now looking at tasks that lie at your door.
+Peeling back to this layer we’re now looking at tasks that lie at your door.
 But recognise that elements of the job can be done by others.
 Can you expand these elements?
+Do you need to give clear instructions or advice about the desired results.
+Are you presenting opportunities for new managers to be involved in important work?

-4 - Only You: Now you can hear Alison singing!
+Now you can hear Alison singing!
 And Vince’s plinky plonky keyboard!
 That’s because you’re at the very centre of the Yazoo Onion.
 You’ve considered all the options and come to the realisation that there is no one else better placed, or skilled or simply able to do this job than you.
-In fact, no one else can do this job - Only You.
+Out of all the tasks and responsibilities that have come your way you are going to assign work to yourself now.
+This is no time to delegate.
+This work is important, needs to be done correctly and in fact, no one else can do this job - Only You.

 It can show you things that you didn’t know and wouldn't have imagined.
 For example, I've learned that unloading the dishwasher is an Only You task.

-It was surprising to learn this but local empirical evidence clearly shows that my daughters aren’t capable of emptying the flipping thing so it must be a task that sits at the very centre of the Yazoo Onion. #delegationfail
+It was surprising to learn this but local empirical evidence clearly shows that my daughters aren’t capable of emptying the flipping thing - it seems that this is one of the tasks they're unable to master.
+I've handed this task over before but it looks like I'll have to take the work back!

 “This is going to take a long time . . .”